thevuong/next15-filterlist/STEPS.md

 - We are fetching the categories twice for every render - once for the task summary and once for the category filter.
 Show console logs 2x.
 - We can deduplicate this since it's running in the same render.
 - Add cache() higher order React 19 function to getCategoriesMap in categories.ts.
 Now it's only run once.
 Show console logs 1x.
-- The load time is actually reduced by 500ms because the getTaskSummary is reusing the prepared data from the getCategoriesMap called by categoryFilter.
+- The load time is actually reduced by 500ms because the TaskSummary and the CategoryFilter are using the same return value of getCategoriesMap.

-This means that can keep using our common pattern of fetching data inside components, similar to how we would use useQuery in a client side app.
+This means that can keep using our common pattern of fetching data inside components, similar to how we would use for example tanstack query in a client side app.

 ## Turn on staleTimes in next.config.js